 By following the life and teachings of Jesus Christ, we are a Mennonite church committed to community, peacemaking and compassionate service to others.
 We invite you to join us on our journey.
+All of us are created in the image of God, we are all children of God, and all are welcome.

-Learn more about us, our beliefs, our ministries, and our vision as a church.
-Join us for worship at our location in the Libertyville Civic Center.
-Mennonite Ministries, located at 324 Peterson Road, is open Monday-Friday, 9:00 a.m. - 12 noon, and by appointment.
+Mennonite Ministries, our church office, is located at 324 Peterson Road.
+The office is open Monday-Friday, 9:00 a.m. - 12 noon, and by appointment.